JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/code/graph-github.md

 execution*.
 This is an accumulative process resulting in existing `issues` and `pull requests` which have been ingested, but are not changing, remain in the graph.

-### **Note on `active` property for deleted or removed `users`:**

-`users` who have been deleted and also removed from a Github Organization only show when "Include recently deleted entities in query/search" is selected when running queries.

-However, the `active` property for the deleted/removed `users` still shows as `true` because it is the last thing J1 ingested about the asset before they were deleted and removed from a Github Organization.

-This change was done to make GitHub user accounts more closely adhere to the data model for the J1 `User` class and to reflect the user account lifecycle that GitHub follows.

 ## Requirements